canada-ca/tracker/services/auto-scan/README.md

 The purpose of this script is to orchestrate the scanning of all domains monitored by Tracker.
 The container built from the contents of this folder is run as a CronJob on our Kubernetes deployment so that scans are performed regularly.
 The manifest for this resource can be found [here](https://github.com/canada-ca/tracker/tree/master/app/bases/knative/config/autoscan.yaml).

+If you need to run scans outside of the regularly scheduled intervals, check [here.](https://github.com/canada-ca/tracker/tree/master/app/jobs)

 ## Installing Dependencies

 To install dependencies, you can use pip or pipenv.
 Pipenv is recommended for development.